parkr/stuff/mirrors/podcasts/the-disastrous-relationship-between-israel-palestinians-and-the-un.md

  where great powers stopped accountability from occurring through their veto in the Security Council and other means.

- That still leaves the other example you gave, which is Erit rea and Ethiopia.
+ AB: That still leaves the other example you gave, which is Erit rea and Ethiopia.
 And I would add to that one more, which is the conflict that has consumed the Great Lakes region in Africa